karelbondan/Wolf/README.md

 8. Voice commands
 9. User interface
 10. Play video on YouTube & music on YT Music based on user search
+11. Always listen in background, user can call Wolf by using "wake up phrase"

 ### Current state

+This project is finished for now.
+This thing has chipped away my sanity long enough, time to say goodbye to it.
-This project is unfinished.
-Minor updates will come later when the feature has been implemented (you can read on the bottommost of this note).
-I don't plan to continue adding features too (might change my mind later.
+I don't plan on adding features as of now (might change my mind later;
 If ever I don't have anything to do, maybe I'll try implementing more stuff into Wolf).

 ### Bugs

-- Defining something can sometimes be buggy, as it gives the explanation on other language other than English, depends on the user's locale language.
-The same bug goes for giving description of someone.
+- Giving description of someone sometimes uses user's locale language.

 - Before Wolf has finished talking, the GUI will be frozen.

-I'll try to fix this later if time and luck can cooperate.
+- If you call Wolf using the wake up call, it'll sometimes prompt the user to command twice after the first command has been executed.

 ### Important Note